How to Issue & Auto enroll Client Authentication Certificate for SCCM Clients

 Name your GPO SCCM Client Cert – Auto Enroll, then click OK.

-A blank GPO will now created.
-Right-click and Edit your newly created GPO.
+A blank GPO will now be created.
+Right-click and edit your newly created GPO.

 Navigate to: Computer Configuration / Policies / Windows Settings / Security Settings / Public Key Policies